-The natural granular soils encountered were medium dense to very dense, slightly moist to moist, reddish-brown to brown to gray in color, and will generally exhibit moderately high strength and low compressibility characteristics under the anticipated vertical loading.
+The natural sand soils encountered were medium dense to very dense, slightly moist to moist, light brown to reddish-brown in color, and will generally exhibit moderately high strength and low compressibility characteristics under the anticipated loading.

-The natural silt/clay soils encountered were medium stiff to hard, slightly moist to moist, brown to gray in color, and will generally exhibit moderate strength and compressibility characteristics under the anticipated vertical loading.
+The natural clay and silt soils encountered were medium stiff to hard, slightly moist to moist, light brown to gray in color, and will generally exhibit moderate strength and compressibility characteristics under the anticipated loading.